Practical long-distance quantum key distribution through concatenated entanglement swapping with parametric down-conversion sources: Conclusions

 Through our model and numerical methods, we have determined optimal choices of resource parameters including source efficiency, detector dark-count rate, and detector efficiency so that these choices maximize the secret key-generation rate~$R$.
 We have compared our results with the popular decoy-state protocol, which is a promising long-distance QKD protocol.
 The key rate for perfect resources in our protocol are compared to the TGW bound, which is the upper bound for any QKD protocol not involving quantum memories.

 Our results show that secure key distribution distance can be increased upto~850~km using only three concatenated swapping setup, which exceeds the achievable distance for the decoy-state protocol.
+We have found that for superconducting nanowire detectors the achievable distance is around 2000 km for $N=2$.
+Hence, low dark count rates and efficient detectors are desirable to deliver long-distance quantum communication.
 However, because of the probabilistic nature of PDC sources, the key rates for the PDC-CES-BBM92 protocol are atrociously low.
 On the other hand, for perfect resources these key rates approach closely to the TGW bound so the low rate is close to the theoretical maximum for non-quantum-repeater-based protocols.
 Therefore, quantum memories are needed to generate higher secret key-generation rates for probabilistic sources.
+For fixed distance, visibility is always higher for fewer relays.
 Our model provides a foundation for modeling future setups including all the resource imperfections, and an important next step is to construct an accurate model for quantum memories and quantum repeaters.

 \acknowledgments We thank N.\ L\"{u}tkenhaus and E.\ Zahedinejad for valuable discussions and appreciate financial support from the 1000 Talent Plan of China and from Alberta Innovates Technology Futures.
 This research has been enabled by the use of computing resources provided by WestGrid and Compute/Calcul Canada.